 What is colitis?

-Colitis is inflammation of the colon.
-The colon is the longest part of the large intestine, also known as the large bowel.
-The colon connects to the rectum, and ends with the anus.
-When this part of the large intestine becomes inflamed or swollen, it is called colitis.
 Colitis can be caused by bacterial infections, viruses, and autoimmune disorders.
-It can also be a side effect of immunotherapy medications.
-These medications work by stimulating your body’s immune system.
-Sometimes your immune system can attack normal, noncancerous parts of your body, such as your colon (colitis).
+It can also be a side effect of some cancer treatments, such as immunotherapy medications.
 Colitis can be severe or life-threatening and can happen at any time during treatment or even after treatment has ended.

 Colitis can cause: